SSWConsulting/SSW.Rules.Content/rules/dotnet-upgrade-for-complex-projects/rule.md

 :::

 ### Create PBIs to identify the upcoming tasks

+When a web project is heavily reliant on .NET Framework dependencies, the first step in gauging the effort required for a complete migration is to thoroughly examine these dependencies.
+This involves a detailed investigation, followed by the creation of PBIs for each dependency.
+These PBIs serve to accurately scope out the total effort that will be needed for the migration process.

 Listed below are rules crafted to aid in the project migration process.
 Please ensure to incorporate only those rules that are applicable to your specific project.